aframelia/React-Shopping-App/README.md

 This is a personal project I created to learn and use React.js.

+The app is a shopping application.
+The front end is implemented using react.js and a backend is implemented using Flask API.

-It consists of a simple shopping app, using just react no Redux or any other library, I created a Flask API that communicates with the database through the endpoints that we use at the react app.
-The home page shows all the items we have stored in the database using the endpoit ‘/fetchProducts’ from the Flask API, a GET request from the API.
+The home page shows all the items we have stored in the database using the endpoint ‘/fetchProducts’.
 Each product has an add to cart button with an onClick handler that sends the item to be stored in the database through the ‘/addToCart’ endpoint POST request.

-On the Cart page, I use the ‘/fetchCart’ endpoint with GET request to show all the items that I stored in the cart data.
-Each item in the cart has a delete button with an onClick handler that deletes the item from the database using a ‘/deleteItem’ endpoint with a Delete method.
+On the Cart page, I use the ‘/fetchCart’ endpoint with GET request to show all the items that I stored in the cart.
+Each item in the cart has a delete button with an onClick handler that deletes the item from the database using a ‘/deleteItem’ endpoint.

 ### How to run the app